 Related Post: Top 10 Must-Sees at Wizarding World of Harry Potter

 Fresh-baked onion and poppy seed bread with baked ham, turkey, roast beef, American and Swiss cheese for less than $7 is the best buy at Islands of Adventure.
 And quench that adventurer's thirst at this Coke® Freestyle station.

 Fire Eater's Grill and Doc Sugrue's Desert Kebab House

-Okay, technically these are two places.
-I thought I’d combine them, though, as they are right next to each other and offer similar options.
-Infused with Greek flavors, Fire Eater’s best combination is the lamb gyro sandwich.
-At the Kebab House, the must-order is…you guessed it – the kabobs!
-Dine on beef, chicken or vegetarian Kebabs.
-Greek salads and hummus.
+If you're in the mood for some Greek flavor, you've come to the right place.
+Fire Eaters has hands down the best combination lamb gyro sandwich.
+At the Kebab House, the must-order is…you guessed it – the kebabs!
+Dine on beef, chicken, or vegetarian Kebabs—Greek salads and hummus.
 If the kiddos are feeling picky, don't worry.
-Chicken tenders and hot dogs are served too.
+Chicken tenders and hot dogs are on the menu.

 Sal's Market Deli

 For another quick, on-site dining option, try Sal's.
 You can walk it in 20 minutes from Universal Orlando or take a scenic harbor boat ride to Portofino Bay Hotel.
 Once you arrive, you'll find Sal's just off the dock.
 Then, follow your appetite to the Italian deli for Salvatore pizza, classic Italian sandwiches, antipasto salad, and meatball parmigiana.